hkupty/todo-zen/README.md

   cache_misses        827K  ± 30.3K      793K  …  895K           0 ( 0%)        💩+22463.2% ± 133.5%
   branch_misses      2.06M  ± 9.34K     2.05M  … 2.08M           0 ( 0%)        💩+1375.4% ±  1.2%
 ```

+## Why?

+I really wanted to learn zig in a practical problem space and, while I was developing another zig project, I noticed I was using several TODOs in my code so this felt
+like a natural continuation - keep learning zig while developing something practical/useful.